sujin-park0607/sujin-park0607/README.md

-# Sujin's github👋
+# Welcome to my github👋

-- 🔭 I’m currently working on ACIN lab
+- 🔭 I’m currently working on ?
-- 🌱 I’m currently learning Django & Flutter
+- 🌱 I’m currently learning spring

 <!--
 **sujin-park0607/sujin-park0607** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.